Vietnam Traveling Wall returns to Eden for tribute to veterans

 Volunteer military personnel will provide 24-hour protection service and the Eden Police Department will have enhanced patrols through the area, Adams said.

-This is the second time the Traveling Vietnam Wall has been to Eden.
+This is the second time the Vietnam Traveling Memorial Wall has been to Eden.
 The first was in May of 2013.
 Several traveling walls are exhibited on a regular basis around the country.

 It costs $8,000 to bring the wall to the community, Adams said, noting Eden Tourism sponsors it.
 The sponsors are also responsible for the housing and meals for the crew that drives the trucks between communities.
 Other costs involve printing, postage for mass mailings, and many other items.